 Key performance indicators for website analytics assist you not only in the process of website optimization but also in the process of converting visitors into customers.
 There is a wide range of metrics available depending on what you are looking forward to measuring and the objective behind regulating it.
-In this article, we discuss the top KPIs to track your website analytics and how to use them effectively.
+This article discusses the top KPIs to track your website analytics and use effectively.

-The first time visitors of your website are measured for a specific period.
+The first-time visitors of your website are measured for a specific period.
 They are unique because they are only counted once in the entire process, even if they have visited before or again.
-User’s IP Address in combination with a cookie on the browser can help you to determine the total number of unique web visitors.
-Tracking website visitors, visits or page view trends, enables you to understand the web traffic and what causes and influences the fluctuations therein.
+User's IP Address combined with a cookie on the browser can help you determine the total number of unique web visitors.
+Tracking website visitors, visits, or page view trends, enables you to understand the web traffic and what causes and influences the fluctuations therein.
 You can use these insights in determining your content charts and promotions.

 Visitor metrics to help you in analyzing how visitors are reaching out to and responding to your website